What Are The Health Benefits Of Soursop?

 What are the health benefits of Soursop?

 Since the Nineties, Soursop has been championed for its wide ranging health benefits.
-The leaves and root are known to boost your immune system, help soothe stomach ailments and ease hypertension.
+Soursop leaves are often made into Soursop tea and the dried root may be added to a tea that is known to boost your immune system, help soothe stomach ailments and ease hypertension.
 Soursop is also a powerful antioxidant and a good source of vitamin C, B1 and B2.
 The latter two along with magnesium help to boost your energy levels without giving you the dip that is associated with caffeine.

 In recent years, two studies have also highlighted Soursop’s potential to block pain and reduce inflammation.